Cod3x (CDX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Cod3x Historical Price

-According to the latest data gathered on Cod3x live price page, the current price of Cod3x is 0.076846USD.
+According to the latest data gathered on Cod3x live price page, the current price of Cod3x is 0.072293USD.
 The circulating supply of Cod3x(CDX) is

 In the past 24 hours, Cod3x has shown a price movement of